mosssahel/Signal-Desktop-AppImage/README.md

 If you do not wish to build the AppImage yourself then a prebuilt binary for the client one can be downloaded from the [Releases](https://github.com/mosssahel/Signal-Desktop-AppImage/releases) section of this repository.

 Both the script and the binaries are distributed without any warranty including the warranty of fitness for a particular purpose.
 See license.

+## Running

+Refer to this [documentation](https://docs.appimage.org/introduction/quickstart.html#ref-how-to-run-appimage) for instructions on executing AppImage files.
+You can also run the program in the newer versions of firejail for additional security:

+<code> firejail --profile=signal-desktop  --appimage Signal-5.6.2.AppImage --start-in-tray </code>